mbbhatti/NeuroNation/readme.md

 You can download digram [Scheme](https://github.com/mbbhatti/databases/blob/master/NeuroNation.png) to view its presentaion.

+-Note: History trigger created for histroy table to manage user session categories on insert data into the score table.

 ## How To Test
 PHPUnit used for code testability and performance.
 You may need to run below commands for testing within php interface.